 \section{FedSA-GCL Framework}

 FedSA-GCL is a semi-asynchronous federated learning framework specifically designed for graph-structured data, where the server initiates aggregation once a predefined number of client updates are received.
-As illustrated in Fig.~\ref{fig:framework}, the framework follows a classic client-server architecture, enhanced with several novel designs to address non-iid data and partial communication.
-Clients are first clustered based on their soft label feature matrices (\textbf{SFM}), and model aggregation is performed by incorporating local smoothness confidence (\textbf{LSC}) and model staleness, promoting better representation alignment across clients.
-Crucially, our \textbf{ClusterCast mechanism} enables structurally similar but inactive clients to benefit from peer updates, effectively mitigating the degradation commonly seen in fully asynchronous settings.
+As illustrated in Fig.~\ref{fig:framework}, the framework follows a classic client-server architecture, enhanced with several novel designs to address non-IID data and partial communication.
+Clients are first clustered based on their soft label feature matrices (\textbf{SFM}), and model aggregation is performed by incorporating local smoothness confidence (\textbf{LSC}) and model staleness, thereby promoting better representation alignment across clients.
+Crucially, our \textbf{ClusterCast mechanism} enables semantically similar but inactive clients to benefit from peer updates, effectively mitigating the model degradation commonly seen in fully asynchronous settings.
+In Step 4 of Fig.~\ref{fig:framework}, the server performs personalized aggregation over distinct semantic clusters.
+While the aggregation mechanism (Eq.~\eqref{eq:omega_server}) remains identical across all clusters, it generates distinct customized models tailored to each cluster's unique characteristics.
+These different models are visually distinguished by different colors in the figure.

 (1) The left panel illustrates the client-side workflow, including the generation of SFM, the calculation of LSC, and the handling of asynchronous model updates received during local training via the ClusterCast mechanism.
 (2) The right panel presents the server-side workflow, including the similarity-based client clustering process and the aggregation of client models weighted by LSC and model staleness.

-In the following sections, we elaborate on each core design: Section~\ref{sec:SFM} introduces the construction of SFM and the SFM-based clustering algorithm.
-Section~\ref{sec:Aggregation} details the construction of LSC and the staleness-aware aggregation strategy; Section~\ref{sec:ClusterCast} explains how the ClusterCast mechanism leverages client clustering to support semi-asynchronous propagation.
+In the following sections, we elaborate on each core design component: Section~\ref{sec:SFM} introduces the construction of SFM and the SFM-based clustering algorithm; Section~\ref{sec:Aggregation} details the construction of LSC and the staleness-aware aggregation strategy; Section~\ref{sec:ClusterCast} explains how the ClusterCast mechanism leverages client clustering to support semi-asynchronous propagation.